Err0r500/json2struct-validator/README.md

 # json2struct-validator

-ValidateJSON : check if a json object is compatible with a given struct usage :
+ValidateJSON : check if a json string is compatible with a given struct

+usage :
 ```go
 var JSONstring := "{field1:value}"